sanger-tol/treeval/paper/paper.md

 ## Output

-TreeVal produces a number of output files, many of which are generated for upload to JBrowse (CITE, these have been annotated with in brackets below).
+TreeVal produces a number of output files, many of which are generated for upload to JBrowse2 (these have been annotated with in brackets below).
 The `.pretext` are generated for use in PretextView, the contents of the `hic_files` folder (excluding `.pretext`) are used for visualisation in HiGlass.

 ```
 {OUTDIR}